MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/v/voice-activated-device.md

 ---
 title: voice-activated device - Microsoft Style Guide
-description: Provides a link to the AI and bot term collection topic.
+description: Provides a link to the AI and bot term collection topic in place of describing how to implement the term 'voice-activated device' in Microsoft content.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018